 Edward J. Merritt

-Mr. Merritt received his undergraduate degree from Salem State University.
+Edward J. Merritt received his undergraduate degree from Salem State University.
 He is a certified public accountant.
-He is the president and chief executive officer of Mt.
-Washington Bank, one of the oldest and fastest growing community banking institutions in Boston.
-Prior to his current position, Merritt served as executive vice president and cfo of Abington Savings Bank.
-He is a member of the board of Ddrectors of the Caritas Carney Hospital Foundation, South Boston Community Health Center and the Mass.
+Since 2015, Merritt has served as an executive vice president with East Boston Savings Bank, where he is also a member of the Board of Directors.
+From 1999 through 2015, he was the president and chief executive officer of Mt.
+Washington Bank.
+He is a member of the Board of Directors of Meridian Bancorp, Wollaston Golf Club, and the Mass.
 Bankers Association (Community Banking Committee).
 He serves as a member of the College of Management Advisory Board.
-Mr. Merritt and his wife reside in East Bridgewater – they are the parents of three children.
+He and his wife reside in Milton.
+They have three children and two grandchildren.